Space Jam: Critical response

-According to author Kevin Sandler, critics disliked the film's representation of the Looney Tunes characters' personalities.
-Sandler stated, "Space Jam appear[s] to have replaced identity and irreverence with milquetoast and merchandising.
+According to author Kevin Sandler, critics disliked how the Looney Tunes characters were portrayed in the film.
+Sandler wrote, "Space Jam appear[s] to have replaced identity and irreverence with milquetoast and merchandising.
 This decontextualization has turned each character into a soulless, calculated, and crass commercial entity, a set of mannerisms and catchphrases without point or purpose.
-The comedy no longer springs from a conflict between opposing personalities; they are now all friends living in someplace called 'Looney Tune Land'.
+The comedy no longer springs from a conflict between opposing personalities; they are now all friends living in someplace called 'Looney Tune Land.'
 Instead, the comedy comes from the characters going out of character or reprising old scenes out of context."
+C.W.
+Nevius of SFGate stated that audience members reacted in shock to a scene where Tweety is smacked into a wall by the Monstar Bang.

-Veteran Looney Tunes director Chuck Jones was critical of the film and its premise, opining that Bugs Bunny would not have enlisted help from others in resolving a conflict, and that Porky Pig would never say, "I wet myself."
-During a dinner celebration with the animation staff of Space Jam and Warner Bros. executives, he was asked to deliver a congratulatory speech to the animators' work, but upon instead sharing his opinions on the film, was forcefully escorted off the lot by security.
-Looney Tunes: Back in Action director Joe Dante disliked the film's representation of the Looney Tunes brand and the characters' personalities, and later developed Back in Action to more closely represent said personalities.
-Back in Action writer Larry Doyle described the film as "awful".
+Veteran Looney Tunes director Chuck Jones had expressed hope that the film would "treat the characters carefully," but was later critical of the film and its premise, opining that Bugs Bunny would not have enlisted help from others in resolving a conflict, and that Porky Pig would never say, "I wet myself."
+He was also invited to a screening of the film on the Warner Bros. lot after production had wrapped, and left after watching it.
+During a dinner celebration with the animation staff of Space Jam and executives, Jones was asked to deliver a congratulatory speech to the animators' work, but upon instead sharing his opinions on the film, was forcefully escorted off the lot by security.

+Looney Tunes: Back in Action director Joe Dante disliked the film's representation of the Looney Tunes brand and the characters' personalities, and later developed Back in Action to more faithfully portray them.
+Larry Doyle, who wrote Back in Action, described Space Jam as "awful."
+Animation historian Charles Gardner stated, "...the efforts to idolize Michael [Jordan] simply predominate the first part of the picture, making it obvious where the producers' priorities lie, rendering Bugs [Bunny] and the Looney Tunes gang more or less nothing more than window dressing to a vanity project for the star."
+He also described the film as "a slog to get through."